nachoferg/insuco/README.md

-# InsucoES - InsucoUS (Sample project using AWS Amplify/Ionic/Angular)
+# InsucoES -  (Sample project using AWS Amplify/Ionic/Angular)

 This project is a sample for using AWS Amplify to build and host an Ionic + Angular frontend with
 - Amazon DynamoDB: For backend database